oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-integration-flow/create-integration-flow.md

 ### Objectives

-In this lab, you will learn to integrate with ERP Cloud and several B2B concepts to build the heart of the Usecase.
+In this lab, you will learn to integrate with ERP Cloud and explore several B2B concepts to build the heart of the usecase.

 * B2B Documents and Schemas.
 * Host and Trading Partner Configuration.
 * Integrations used for Message processing.
 * Agreements & Transports for Communication.
 * EDI translation
-* Subscribe to Business Events
+* Subscribe to ERP Cloud Business Events
 * Parallel action
-* Call local integration
+* Invoke local integration
+* Create pub/sub integrations using Events service

 ### Prerequisites